tkubica12/MicroHack-AppInnovation/solutions/ch04/README.md

 # Monitor application performance with tracing
-Our application is instrumented with standard OpenTelemetry SDK and ready so send traces to OTEL endpoint.
-We need will deploy Azure Application Insights to analyze and visualize these traces.
+The application is instrumented with the standard OpenTelemetry SDK and is ready to send traces, metrics, and logs to an OTLP endpoint.
+We will deploy Azure Application Insights to analyze and visualize these traces.

-We could use Azure Monitor exported directly in our code, but order to comply with requirement to not have vendor-specific monitoring SDK in app we will use OTEL collector as part of Azure Container Apps to collect standard traces and convert to format supported by Azure Application Insights.
+We could embed an Azure Monitor / Application Insights SDK directly, but to avoid vendor-specific code we use the OpenTelemetry Collector integration in Azure Container Apps to receive standard OTLP signals and forward them to Application Insights.

-Azure Container Apps support **Open Telemetry Collector** as a service.
-This gets deployed into environment and listens for OTEL messages and can be configured with multiple backends including **Azure Application Insights**.
-Connection settings are automatically injected into running containers.
+Azure Container Apps supports an **OpenTelemetry Collector** resource at the environment level.
+It listens for OTLP data and can export to multiple destinations (including Application Insights).
+Connection settings are automatically injected into running containers as environment variables.

-As application is ready focus on configuring Azure Container Apps.
-We will use our Bicep template from previous challenge.
-Here is example GitHub Copilot prompt to start with:
+Since the application already emits telemetry, our focus is enabling the collector via the existing Bicep template.
+Example Copilot prompt:

 ```
 Add Open Telemetry Collector support to out main.bicep in challenge 04 and point it to Azure Application Insights.